RadialDevGroup/ombudsman/ATTENDANCE.md

 be spent, please make sure we are aware of any overtime.
 Please report any client request for overtime, in writing, and in context.

+## Paid Time Off

+There are two categories of paid time off (PTO).

+Category One includes time taken for bereavement, family emergencies, disability and jury duty.
+Category One leave is available without bound.

+Category Two includes time taken for sick, personal or vacation.
+Employees will have a 6 week "bank" of Category Two PTO.

 ## Sick Time and Personal Time

 Provided that long weekends are not a regular occurrence, additional weekend time should be considered personal time.
 Please ensure that your delivery team is aware that you will be absent.

-Sick and personal time leave is available without bound.
+Sick and personal time leave is available within your available Category Two PTO.
 Please take time, with notice (see **communication standards**), as needed, to ensure best-available return to full productivity.
 Please do not expose the rest of the staff to anything which would hamper their performance or delivery.
 Sick time may be taken at the employee's discretion, subject to the understanding that the purpose of leave is to ensure healthy return to work.
 Office attendance during a contagious illness is discouraged; an employee may choose to work from home or take a sick day.
 Half-days for reasons of illness are also discouraged.

 Other specific requests:
 - If you have personal drama that you need to resolve, take time and resolve it, but